myrkdep/AdvancedProgramming/Ex1/README.md

 ### Firouzeh Raygan: 100, 30, -, 100, -
 - Correct files were not sent and grade is based on code seen in class
 - Ex2: Code in awfully structured

+### Alireza Ghotbi: 100, 40, -, 100, -
+- Ex2: Code had none of the mentioned OOP principales implemented

+### Arman Payan: 100, 100, -, 100, -
+- WELL DONE

+### Hasanali Nejati: 100, 30, -, 100, -
+- Ex2: Code had none of the mentioned OOP principales implemented.
+The implementation correctly identifies Equilateral and Right Triangle types, but there's a potential issue with Isosceles.

+### Arash Kazemi: 100, 40, -, 100, -
+Ex2: Code had none of the mentioned OOP principales implemented

+### Sepide Afshoon: 100, 80, -, 100, -
+- Ex2: Code needs better structure.
+Not all OOP principales used.